 Tablescape Tuesday is sponsored by Susan of Between Naps on the Porch.

 Thank you for stopping by today.
-For more table settings see the list of participants at Susan’s blog.
+Do leave a comment.
+For more table settings please see the list of participants at Susan’s blog.

 The World’s Oldest Intern - Earlier this week I completed a semester long internship.
 I can now say that I am very thankful for having had the experience.
 Now here’s the shameful ...